folio-org/raml-module-builder/README.md

         TO:
             notify: !include notify.json
         WHEN:
-	    notify is referenced anywhere in the raml
+            "notify" is referenced anywhere in the raml
 9. JSON schema references may use relative filename (RMB will turn them to absolute filenames).
 No need to declare them in the RAML file.